mattsches/VulnerabilitiesBundle/README.md

 Setup
 -----

-Add the following to your `app/config/config_dev.yml` (you only want to use this in the dev environment)
+Add the following to your `app/config/config_dev.yml` (you only want to use this in the DEV environment)

 ```yml
 mattsches_vulnerabilities: